near/learn/README.md

-# LEARN.NEAR HOME - Learn about NEAR, building on NEAR and building NEAR [Draft]
+# LEARN.NEAR HOME - Learn and Earn about NEAR, building on NEAR and building NEAR

 ## Objective: